sen5241/max-tricks.com/content/20 Objects/0 Foreword.md

-This is an unauthorised\* verbatim reproduction of Darwin Grosse's [*20 Objects Curriculum*: A Pragmatic Method for Learning Max/MSP/Jitter and Max for Live](http://20objects.com).
+This is an unauthorised\* reproduction of Darwin Grosse's [*20 Objects Curriculum*: A Pragmatic Method for Learning Max/MSP/Jitter and Max for Live](http://20objects.com).
-It has been replicated here to preserve an important resource for learning Max.
+It has been replicated here to preserve an important resource for learning [Max](https://cycling74.com).

 %%
 ~~While most of the modules in this series are by Alex Mesker, this first module of the *20 Objects Curriculum* content is by Darwin Grosse, and is replicated here to preserve an important resource for learning Max.~~